2. Watershed Management (Ecological Resilience)

 Progress

-l Increase of water tables of wells in the covered areas has been observed and farmers are able to harvest their second crop successfully leading to more returns.
+• Increase of ground-water and water tables of wells in the project villages has been observed.
+Farmers are able to harvest a second crop successfully, leading to increased returns.

-l Landless farmers and women have been provided employment opportunities in the area through skill development and various soil-moisture conservation activities.
+• Landless farmers and women have been provided employment opportunities in the watershed area through skill development and various soil-moisture conservation activities.
+There is greater awareness and knowledge of "Climate Smart Agriculture" among the farmers of the project area.

-l It has helped in contributing to the objectives of the Govt. of India i.e. "More Crop from Each Drop" and "Doubling Farmers Income".
+• The Project activities have helped in contributing to "More Crop from Each Drop" and "Doubling Farmers Income" objectives of the Govt. of India